 Pag Cheese is along with the lace, the most famous symbol of the island.
 The quality of this unique cheese starts with wind from Velebit ranges which lifts salt from the sea and then salt the vegetation.

 In such circumstances, Pag sheep, eating salted plants and medicinal herbs, gives milk the special taste and smell.
-Visiting this islan you can buy Pag cheese at different households that are engaged in the production of cheese.
+Visiting this island you can buy Pag cheese at different households that are engaged in the production of cheese.

 Finished cheese has a coil shape, with average weight of four to five pounds, and the color of gold or golden-yellow.
 The cheese matures at least five months.
 It has a distinctive, extremely spicy taste and characteristic odor.

-I strongly recommend you to taste cheese in some of the island's tavern, at home or as a starter in one of the island's restaurants.
-If you have no occasion to buy this cheese directly, you can find original Pag cheese here!
+I strongly recommend you to taste cheese in some of the island’s tavern, at home or as a starter in one of the island’s restaurants.

 The salt has been always called a white gold of the Pag town.
 It always had an important role in the lives of locals, and salt production lasts for a thousand years.

-Saltern of Pag is one of the oldest saltern of the east Adriatic coast that has the most intensive salt production on the coast of Croatia.
+Salt-work of Pag is one of the oldest of the east Adriatic coast that has the most intensive salt production on the coast of Croatia.
 The traditional way of producing salt by natural evaporation was abandoned 25 years ago when the salt factory was built at the area of Svilno, 5 km south of the town of Pag.

 Nowadays, ‘Solana Pag‘ with its silty pools covers an area of over 2 million square meters and together with storage and the factory facilities, is the largest manufacturing plant in Croatia.